Planning to revamp your home but can’t make up your mind on the best layout for your kitchen?

 - A washing zone

-Besides yielding a well-structured kitchen, all the zones of a U-shaped design are within easy reach.
+Besides yielding a well-structured kitchen, all the zones are within easy reach.
 This promotes efficiency when making meals.
 You can easily create a feast!

 There should be a smooth flow from one workspace to the other.
 Discuss your ideas and cooking habits with your interior designer to make sure the space is customized for your lifestyle.